Suggested Guidelines for Appointment or Promotion to Senior Rank

 No precise distinction exists in the criteria for appointment or promotion to the rank of Associate Professor or Professor.
 Having achieved the rank of Associate Professor, it is expected that the same level of high quality scholarly productivity, research and/or clinical accomplishments, teaching activity, and “good citizenship’ will have continued to warrant promotion to Professor.
 The Committee on Appointments and Promotions (CAP) often looks for national involvement and recognition for the rank of Associate Professor and international recognition for the rank of Professor.

 Recommendation to the Investigator Track is made to the senior ranks of:

 - Professor of…

 Each of the following is intended to illustrate a career description for an individual who is eligible for an appointment or promotion to senior rank within the Investigator Track guidelines.
 The few illustrations given are meant to illustrate a range of career routes to senior rank.
 They are intended to reflect a balance leaning, respectively, towards research, clinical, teaching and administrative contributions.
 When properly reviewed by the full curriculum vitae and other supporting materials, each is a model that would be appointed or promoted at senior rank.

 - The candidate is a respected clinician and teacher, with numerous medical student and house staff contacts in rounds and courses.
-His major current work is in running an innovative clinic and ward where pioneering diagnostic and treatment procedures have been undertaken.
-He is known widely for the creation of this service which has been emulated elsewhere, and he has served as a consultant to these new services.
+Their major current work is in running an innovative clinic and ward where pioneering diagnostic and treatment procedures have been undertaken.
+They are known widely for the creation of their service which has been emulated elsewhere, and they have served as a consultant to these new services.
 The service has a research arm which has produced both basic and clinical research contributions.
-While the candidate has not been directly involved in that research on a day-to-day basis, he is widely regarded as having developed the context, both of ideas and of functioning, that makes the research possible, and he is co-author of numerous papers emanating from it.

 Investigator Track Checklist